tkrabel/bamboolib/Installation.md

 You should see a GUI if everything worked fine.
 If you don't see anything, please continue reading.

+## Troubleshooting installation errors

+Please make sure that the following is correct:
+- you try to run bamboolib in a Jupyter Notebook.
+And not Jupyter Lab.
+- you opened the Jupyter Notebook in the Chrome or Firefox browser.
+You don't use the Internet Explorer.

+If the installation still not works, you should try to manually install the needed Jupyter Extensions:

 ## Manually install and enable Jupyter Extensions

 As of Jupyter Notebook 5.3+, pip will not only install bamboolib, but also it's required notebook extensions.
 Sometimes however, this doesn't work automatically.